mortzkeblar/debian-gns3-endhost-nettools/README.md

 - ufw
 - iptables
 - traceroute
+- fping
+- iperf

 and more!

 # Troubleshooting
-## Start DHCP client at startup
+## Start DHCP client at startup in GNS3

-**UPDATE: when starting a host, DHCP is now enabled by default.
-Which would leave this section deprecated.**

 By default, when starting a container, the `/etc/network/interfaces` file does not start any configuration for IP assignment because all its lines are commented out.